shaunduncan/lazythumbs/docs/index.rst

 points.

-This is really difficult to do, as there is no direct way to specify it in CSS, but there is a trick we recommend to acheive a ratio enforcement.
+This is really difficult to do, as there is no direct way to specify it in CSS, but there is a trick we recommend to achieve a ratio enforcement.
 In this example, we'll specify a width and the percentage of that width to enforce the height to keep at.
 We'll fill the available width in whatever container the image appears, and adjust the height to maintain a 4:3 ratio.